charliewhiteyu/GemmEye/README.md

 ## Overview

 GemmEye is a Python application that leverages Google's Gemma-3n vision-language model to analyze cadastral maps and determine whether specific map sections are connected or disconnected.
-This tool is designed for cadastral surveyors, urban planners, and GIS professionals who need to quickly assess land parcel connectivity.
+This tool is designed for quickly assessing land parcel connectivity.

 ## Features